MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Tags/v2.2.0/New-AzureRmTag.md

 Every tag has a name.
 The values are optional.
-A predefined azure_2 tag can have multiple values, but when you apply the tag to a resource or resource group, you apply the tag name and only one of its values.
+A predefined Azure tag can have multiple values, but when you apply the tag to a resource or resource group, you apply the tag name and only one of its values.
 For example, you can create a predefined Department tag with a value for each department, such as Finance, Human Resources, and IT.
 When you apply the Department tag to a resource, you apply only one predefined value, such as Finance.